Distance and self-isolating restrictions can mean clients and therapists are unable to meet as usual.

 How does it work?

-Times and dates of sessions are agreed in advance, usually by email and payment is made one week in advance by bank transfer to secure the space.
+Times and dates of sessions are agreed in advance, usually by email and payment is made one week in advance by bank transfer to secure the appointment.
 Ongoing therapy is established by agreeing a regular day and time, usually weekly, but occasionally fortnightly.

 An initial, one-off session is helpful to discuss why you are seeking therapy, to gain clarity about the issues you want to address, the hopes you have for the work, and to find out if working together seems like a ‘good fit’.
 This session is payable at my regular rate, and whether or not we agree to work together, it is my aim that it would enable you to gain perspective, and to help you understand how best to move forwards.